 Under WSDCP, you have several investment choices depending on how closely you want to manage your portfolio:

-During the 2013 tax year, you were allowed to defer up to:
+For 2014, you are allowed to defer up to:

 Special limits may apply for those within three years of retirement.
 Contact the WSDCP for more information.

 For enrollment materials, contact the WSDCP, or call the WSDCP Information Line at 1-888-327-5596.
 Once you have enrolled with WSDCP, the UW Benefits Office will establish your payroll deductions according to instructions from WSDCP.

 Call the WSDCP Information Line at 1-888-327-5596 to stop your contributions to the plan.